About Us

 The Executive of the Council is composed of distinguished academics from renowned universities, showcasing their dedication to advancing agricultural education, research, and collaboration:

-President: Professor Sarita Bennett (Curtin University) is a seasoned academic with expertise in sustainable agricultural development, agricultural systems, and the impact of genotype by environment interactions on crops such as pulses, canola, and cereals.
+Professor Sarita Bennett (Curtin University) is a seasoned academic with expertise in sustainable agricultural development, agricultural systems, and the impact of genotype by environment interactions on crops such as pulses, canola, and cereals.
 With a PhD in Plant Ecological Genetics from The University of Birmingham, she brings a deep understanding of crop-disease interactions and abiotic stresses to her leadership role.

-Secretary/Treasurer: Senior Lecturer Jeff McCormick (Charles Sturt University) is in the School of Agricultural, Environmental, and Veterinary Sciences.
+Associate Professor Jeff McCormick (Charles Sturt University) is in the School of Agricultural, Environmental, and Veterinary Sciences.
 With over nine years at Charles Sturt University and a focus on agronomy, he brings extensive experience in agricultural education and research to his role.